 But there were also false prophets among the people, as indeed there will be false teachers among you, who will stealthily introduce destructive heresies (2Peter 2:1)

 Receive the one who is weak in the faith, but not for divisive arguments . . .
-Therefore, we should no longer judge one another, but judge this instead: Do not put an occasion of stumbling or a cause of offense before your brother (Romans 14:1, 13)
+Therefore, we should no longer judge one another, but judge this instead: Do not put an occasion of stumbling or a cause of offense before your brother (Romans 14:1, 13).

-Today, when church leaders label someone as a heretic, they usually mean the person in question has rejected one or more tenets deemed foundational to the group.
+Today, when church leaders define someone as a heretic, they usually mean the person in question has rejected one or more tenets deemed foundational to the group.
 The person is considered to believe heresy and will be (usually) asked to keep such beliefs to themselves and / or told not to attend the group any longer.
 Such rejection may even take the form of being forcibly thrown out and officially disfellowshipped from the church they attended.